shs-cs/engineering-portfolio-2023-2024/README.md

 - `README.md` - The file you're reading now (: (probably reading it through Github)
 - `~2024 engineering port~16())2.idlk` - Anything that ends in `.idlk` is a temporary file that's present while you have an InDesign document open on your computer.
 It's basically junk, but probably best to not delete it manually because InDesign will probably handle that when you close the program.

+## Notes

+- The Github preview of our PDF looks a little weird than how the PDF actually renders when it's downloaded on your machine or printed